 Your coach needs to fit with your style and values, understand you and your challenges and will shake up your thinking by taking you out of your comfort zone.
 The main benefit of coaching is that you will grow to become the best version of yourself, based on your uniqueness and strengths.”

 Lindsay is a thoughtful and accomplished people leader, executive coach, and leadership consultant.
 She has experience delivering strategic business impact in multiple industries including technology, media, healthcare, retail, and consulting.
 Lindsay leverages 15+ years of HR/OD/Coaching expertise to accelerate the competitive advantage of companies by optimizing their talent, teams, and organizations.

-Locations: Lindsay is headquartered in Atlanta, and she offers both in-person and remote services nationwide.
+Locations: Lindsay is headquartered in Atlanta and offers both in-person and remote services nationwide.

-Hsiang-Yi is an executive and leadership coach, a strategic planning facilitator, and an organization transformation consultant.
-Hsiang-Yi has helped executive leaders at Dropbox, Culture Amp, Open DNS/Cisco, and NerdWallet navigate leadership challenges and thrive in times of growth and transitions.
-Prior to coaching, she spent 10+ years in operating and leadership roles at companies like Intuit, Yahoo, FedEx, and Silicon Valley tech start-ups and, as a result, deeply empathizes with the leadership challenges of rapidly scaling organizations.
+Hsiang-Yi is an executive and leadership coach, a strategic planning facilitator, and an organizational transformation consultant.
+Hsiang-Yi has helped executive leaders at Dropbox, Culture Amp, Open DNS/Cisco, and NerdWallet navigate leadership challenges and thrive in times of growth and transition.
+Before coaching, she spent 10+ years in operating and leadership roles at companies like Intuit, Yahoo, FedEx, and Silicon Valley tech start-ups.
+As a result, she deeply empathizes with the leadership challenges of rapidly scaling organizations.

 Locations: Hsiang-Yi offers in-person coaching in Portland, OR, San Francisco, CA, Seattle, WA, and remote coaching globally.
 In addition to coaching individuals, she also works with teams.